chanshiyucx/blog/article/008-web-knowledge-base.md

 Best practice is to always use `===` to avoid unexpected behavior from type coercion, unless you specifically need the coercion behavior, which is rare.

+### Promise

+> What are the pros and cons of using Promises instead of callbacks?

+Using Promises makes asynchronous code cleaner and easier to read by avoiding deeply nested callback structures.
+They provide consistent error handling through `.catch()`, and compose well with features like `.then()` chains or `Promise.all()`, which is useful for running multiple tasks in parallel.
+They also integrate seamlessly with `async/await`, making async code look almost synchronous.

+On the downside, Promises can still become hard to follow if you chain too many `.then()` calls, and if you forget to add `.catch()`, errors might be silently ignored.
+For very simple cases, they may introduce a bit of overhead compared to plain callbacks.

 ## CSS

 ### Visibility